Safeguarding at Grace Garden School

 There is a strong culture of safeguarding at Grace Garden School, it is at the heart of all that we do and the responsibility of each member of the Grace Garden community.

-Any issues or concerns about safeguarding issues relating to children, young people and staff at Grace Garden School School are reported to the school’s Designated Safeguarding Lead.
-Click here to view the school’s safeguarding poster.
+Any issues or concerns about safeguarding issues relating to children, young people and staff at Grace Garden School are reported to the school’s Designated Safeguarding Lead (DSL).

-All new staff are required to complete an on-line safeguarding course which is followed by face to face safeguarding training delivered by the safeguarding team.
+All new staff are required to complete face to face safeguarding training delivered by the safeguarding team or the Trust Head of Safeguarding.

 Staff are available Monday to Thursday from 8.45am to 5.15pm and Fridays from 8.45am to 4.45pm: Telephone: 01172 033722